50 Free Things to Do in Connecticut This Summer with Kids

 4. Check out the USS Nautilus Submarine Force Museum in Groton.
 Tour a submarine and learn about the amazing history behind the use of submarines in the military.
 This is the only submarine museum operated by the U.S. Navy.
 Admission, and parking is free, too.

-6. Take a hike up to Hublein Tower at Talcott Mountain in Simsbury.
+6. Take a hike up to Heublein Tower at Talcott Mountain State Park in Simsbury.
 This is a family-friendly trek with beautiful scenery.

-7. Go to one of Connecticut's awesome inclusive parks such as Jonathan's Dream (West Hartford), Hannah's Dream (New Haven), Our Children's Place (Newington), SThe Sky's the Limit Playground (Ridgefield), Twin Meadows Boundless Playground (Stamford), and Mikey's Place (Wethersfield).
+7. Go to one of Connecticut's awesome inclusive parks such as Jonathan's Dream (West Hartford), Hannah's Dream (New Haven), Our Children's Place (Newington), The Sky's the Limit Playground (Ridgefield), Devon’s Place (Norwalk), and Mikey's Place (Wethersfield).

 9. Take a stroll through the beautiful rose gardens at Elizabeth Park in West Hartford, a great place for family photographs.

-10. Get on out to a Farmer's Market.
+10. Visit a Farmer's Market.
 There are dozens of them all over Connecticut and these are particularly welcoming of kids.

 11. See some of the most beautiful fine art in Connecticut at the Wadsworth Museum in Hartford.
 Free adult admission is offered Wednesday through Sunday, from 4pm to 5pm.
 In addition, kids ages 18 and under are always free.